kiwicampus/2D-Test-Track-Planner/planner/docs/running_dev_container.md

      <img src="https://user-images.githubusercontent.com/43115782/114318886-99dbdf80-9ad4-11eb-947a-e7c6e417fec2.gif" alt="test_Track_map" width="400"/>
 </p>

-You can press the keys-numbers to start a routine, to run a new one just close and reopen the program again, o just wait until the routine is finished.
+You can press the keys-numbers to start a routine, to run a new one just close and reopen the program again, or just wait until the routine is finished.

 *Note (Window is not displaying):* if you are having troubles or errors getting the user interface window, read about [Docker image with OpenCV with X11 forwarding for GUI](https://marcosnietoblog.wordpress.com/2017/04/30/docker-image-with-opencv-with-x11-forwarding-for-gui/) for explanations, and then run the  [``startXHost.sh``](planner/configs/startXHost.sh) script in the host terminal, or just run the prompt command (Do not this in the dev-container terminal):